shintaro-iwasaki/sollve/README.md

 sollve$ make CC=clang CXX=clang++ SYSTEM=<SYSTEM_NAME> SOURCES=tests/*/*.c* report_json
 sollve$ make CC=clang CXX=clang++ SYSTEM=<SYSTEM_NAME> SOURCES=tests/*/*.c* report_html
 ```
+Note that the current SOLLVE LLVM might not pass all of the tests.

 By default, the following systems are support as `<SYSTEM_NAME>`:
  * summit
  * summitdev
  * titan

 You can add your own configuration.
-The following is an example to test the offloading features with CUDA:
+The following is an example to test the offloading features with CUDA 9.1.85:
 ```
 # Definitions for the local system